-- · Stop the car and stay inside. - DO NOT stop near trees or power lines.
+- Stop the car and stay inside.

+- DO NOT stop near trees or power lines.

+- Do not touch or approach fallen wires, call 911

 Excessive Heat

 An Extreme Heat Emergency is when daytime and nighttime temperatures get hotter every day and are well above seasonal norms.
 Extreme heat is dangerous for the health and wellbeing of our communities and is responsible for the highest number of weather-related deaths annually.